Kibbles/polyboot/README.md

 Remove the first two lines and you've got a list of IPs to give to polyboot.

-## Hint:
+## Bonus:

-Don't reconfigure 350 phones pointing to a single server simultaneously.
+If you reconfigure 350 phones pointing to a single server simultaneously, fun things happen!

 ![danger](http://i.imgur.com/myH8Brf.png)